Overwatch Universe Heroes

 - Blue Is Heroic: Her outfit prominently features blue.

-- Combat Medic: She has as much options for shutting down enemies as boosting up allies, and they're often not ignorable when they hit properly (though you actually have to hit properly).
+- Combat Medic: She has as many options for shutting down enemies as boosting up allies, and they're often not ignorable when they hit properly (though you actually have to hit properly).

 - Damage Discrimination: Eye of Horus either heals or hurts her targets depending on whether or not you're on her team.
 This separation is even more noticeable with her Biotic Grenade, which can simultaneously heal/buff allies and damage/debuff enemies.